Royal veto of the appointment of bishops: Quarantotti Rescript

 It raised a storm, however, in Ireland.
 The Irish bishops deputed Murray and Milner to represent to the pope, who had been a prisoner when it was issued, that there was danger in the rescript such as it was.
-Pope Pius VII declared that Mgr.
-Quarantotti "ought not to have written that letter without authority from the Holy See".
+Pope Pius VII declared that Quarantotti "ought not to have written that letter without authority from the Holy See".
 He appointed a commission to examine the question.

 Counter-proposal

 In the meantime, Murat marched on Rome, and the pope fled to Genoa.
 On 26 April 1815, Cardinal Litta, prefect of Propaganda, in a letter set forth conditions under which the Catholics could safely accept Emancipation.
 It rejected all arrangements hitherto proposed.
 The claim of the Government to examine communications between the Catholics and the Holy See "cannot even be taken into consideration".
 As to the appointment of bishops, it said that quite enough provision had been made for their loyalty in the Catholic oath; but for their greater satisfaction it permits "those to whom it appertains" to present to the king's ministers a list of the candidates they select for bishoprics; it insisted, however, that if those names were presented, the Government must, if it should think any of them "obnoxious or suspected" name him "at once"; moreover, that a sufficient number, from amongst whom the pope would appoint the bishop, must always remain even after the government objection.

 The Catholics of Ireland sent deputies to Rome to make known their feelings to the pope.
 Two replies were sent, one to the bishops and the other to the laity.
 The pope insisted on the terms of Cardinal Litta's letter, pointing out its reasonableness under the circumstances.
 According to the terms of the letter it would, in fact, be the fault of the ecclesiastics who had the selection of candidates if any undesirable person were left for papal appointment.
 Cardinal Litta's letter was the last papal document issued on the veto question.
 The controversy between vetoists and anti-vetoists was, however, kept alive by the passions which it had raised.